The Organization

 - Experience cleaning multi-unit residential buildings.

-- Experience managing tenant issues and/or customer service.
+- Experience dealing with tenant issues and/or customer service.

 - Experience keeping records and completing standardized forms.